Tobacco Free KU

 If staff are formally disciplined, they will have access to whatever appeal process is available by University policy for the level of sanction applied.

-Athletics has indicated that they will follow the new policy when enacted, prohibiting tobacco use in/outside the field house and stadium.
+Athletics will follow the new policy and prohibit tobacco use in/outside the field house and stadium.

 Those stores are privately owned, not by KU.
 Their inventory choices are no doubt driven by consumer demand.
 Benefits eligible faculty and staff can get nicotine patches and other cessation options through our State health insurance plan at no cost if enrolled in our plan.